srijibrockz95/springbootrestapiexample/README.md

 <<---Do your neccessary code changes if any--->>

 II.
-Right Click on this Git cloned Maven project --> click Run As --> Maven build
+Right Click on this Git cloned Maven project --> click Run As --> Maven build --> (Goals: clean install --> Apply --> Run) needs to be configured for 1st time.

 III. springbootrestapiexample --> src/main/java --> com.letsstartcoding.springbootrestapiexample
                                                        --> Right Click on EmployeeApplication.java --> Click Run As --> Java Application